Top 6 Tips on How to Quit Drinking Alcohol – Allen Carr’s Easyway

-The hard way to stop drinking alcohol is to frequently remind yourself of why you want to stop drinking.
+The hard way to quit drinking alcohol is to frequently remind yourself of why you want to quit drinking.
 Wouldn’t it be so much more wonderful to keep reminding yourself of how happy you are to be free?

-4. Be cool about withdrawal; the key is to realise that you’re not “giving up” anything at all.
+4. Be cool about withdrawal; the key is to realise that you’re not “quitting” anything at all.

-Willpower methods bang on and on about “giving up”.
-The key is to realise that you’re not “giving up” anything at all.
+Willpower methods bang on and on about “quitting”.
+The key is to realise that you’re not “quitting” anything at all.
 You’re getting rid of something that was causing you tremendous problems.

 So many other methods of quitting drinking put fear in your mind – warning of terrible “serious” physical withdrawal symptoms.
 Yet when you probe further they substantiate them as being “irritability, poor concentration, feeling shaky, feeling tired, difficulty sleeping or bad dreams”.
 It doesn’t sound that tough does it?
 I know blokes who feel like that when their football team loses at the weekend!

 5. Quit alcohol without any unpleasantness and detox your body naturally; even for heavy drinkers